portertech/chef-monitor/README.md

 Attributes
 ==========

 `node["monitor"]["master_address"]` - Bypass the chef node search and explicitly set the address to reach the sensu master server.
-Setting this will overrides any search functionality.

 `node["monitor"]["environment_aware_search"]` - Defaults to false.
 If true, will limit search to the node's chef_environment.